 They're small, very affordable and sound great!
 If you own a lot of FX pedals, having your own power supply, such as the Voodoo Lab Pedal Power 2 Plus is quite important - it may seem like a big investment at first, but can save you money on the long run, and prevent your pedals from running out of juice mid-performance!

 You can read our beginners guide to effects pedals HERE.

 3) GUITAR CABLE, PICKS, STRAP, STRINGS & TUNER

 - GUITAR LEAD - We recommend a 3m guitar lead, as a beginner won't be playing gigs so doesn't need anything longer than that.
 Just choose one to suit your budget, but usually you'll find quality cables for under £10.

-- GUITAR PICKS - Most guitarists use a guitar pick (also called "plectrum") when playing guitar.
+- GUITAR PICKS - Most guitarists use a guitar pick or plectrum (also called "plectrum") when playing guitar.
 They come in a wide range of sizes/thickness, but for a beginner any pack of medium picks will do nicely.

 - GUITAR STRAP - Unless the player plans to sit down with his/her guitar all the time, we'd recommend a guitar strap as one of your essential accessories!
 They come in a variety of designs, simply pick one that suits your tastes and budget!
 The leather straps are much more expensive than the nylon ones, but usually look much better and can be great as part of a gift!